Azure/autorest.csharp/docs/mgmt/readme.md

     }
 }
 ```
-If you would like to generate an extension method for this scope resource, you need to add this configuration `generate-arm-resource-extensions` by adding the request path of this scope resource:
+If you would like to generate an extension method of the `ArmResource` class for this scope resource, you need to add this configuration `generate-arm-resource-extensions` by adding the request path of this scope resource:
 ```yaml
 generate-arm-resource-extensions:
 - /{scope}/providers/Microsoft.Resources/deployments/{deploymentName}